Muzzy Ridge Concerts

 It is in this setting that I have composed many works in the past 36 years.
 Our publishing enterprise, Muzzy Ridge Music, is named for this place.
 The logo of Muzzy Ridge Music is based upon my rendering of Levenseller Mountain as seen from Muzzy Ridge.

-Fourteen years ago, we built an 800-square-foot studio onto our house: the perfect intimate venue for chamber music.
-You are invited to join us for the fourth season of Muzzy Ridge Concerts, as we celebrate chamber music in this space we love.
+Fifteen years ago, we built an 800-square-foot studio onto our house: the perfect intimate venue for chamber music.
+You are invited to join us for the fifth season of Muzzy Ridge Concerts, as we celebrate chamber music in this space we love.

 Concerts are approximately 60 minutes, without intermission.
 Indoor seating is limited to 50 patrons, with additional outdoor seating on the covered patio for another 20.
 Concerts take place at Robert Sirota's studio in Searsmont, Maine.
 The address and directions will be supplied to ticket buyers.